 Relationship and family difficulties

 And much more ....

 If your child has recently started having a difficult time at school, then someone there may suggest that you speak to your Link Worker.
 If you feel that you could benefit from some support then please contact Jim Harris direct or speak to school reception.
-Jim is often also around on Parents' Evenings, at new intake events or on the playground at the beginning or the end of the school day.
+Helen is often also around on Parents' Evenings, at new intake events or on the playground at the beginning or the end of the school day.

 For further information regarding the Wyre Forest and Hagley Project and how Family Link Workers can help please click here

 Chaddesley Corbett Endowed Primary School is committed to Safeguarding and promoting the wellbeing of children and expect all staff and volunteers to share this commitment.

 ‘The leadership and management of the early years is good and children achieve well'.

 ‘The newly appointed headteacher is determined to ensure that the school becomes the best it can be.
 She is ably supported by the deputy headteacher.’